actinia-org/actinia-jupyter/README.md

 ### Using the notebooks locally

-Start the notebook server from the command line in the directory with `*.jpynb` files with `jupyter notebook`.
+Clone this repository with `git clone` first.
+Then locally start the Jupyter notebook server from the command line in the directory containing the `*.jpynb` files with:
+`jupyter notebook`

 This will open a new browser tab or window with a list of the contents of the current working directory.
 Clicking on one of the `*.jpynb` files will start this particular notebook.

 See also the official documentation for [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/).